dskho/0xatom.github.io/_posts/2020-12-30-thm-dogcat.md

 We have the `$_GET`, is a PHP super global variable for collecting form data.
 For example `$_GET['pwn']` in URL will be like that `?pwn=`

-So it translates to `ext` parameter should be equal to the `ext` GET parameter, else we it use `.php`
+So it translates to `ext` parameter should be equal to the `ext` GET parameter, else will it use `.php`

 So we just have to add `&ext` to URL to read files.